 The simplicity of Direct comes with some drawbacks.

 Direct endpoints can only be accessed by other routes that are running in the same CamelContext and in the same JVM.
 This means that you cannot access a Direct endpoint from another CamelContext.
-Remember the CamelContext is the environment where your Camel routes are defined and later instantiated.
+Remember the CamelContext is the container where your Camel routes are created and booted up.

 So what happens if you want to access a route in another CamelContext?
 You use the next component, Direct-VM.

-When used as a start component, Direct-VM allows a route to be invoked synchronously from another route.
+When used as a start component, Direct-VM exposes that route as an endpoint which can be invoked synchronously from another route.

 The difference with the Direct-VM component is that direct-vm endpoints can be seen from other Camel Contexts, as long as they share the same Java Virtual Machine (JVM).